Bug Sweeping – Technical Surveillance Counter Measures – TSCM

 Detection of Radio Frequency Devices

-It cannot be stressed enough that physical security & building security (on-site, in your premises, your offices) is not enough to secure premises from interfering radio frequency devices.
-You will also need to look at the latest threat intelligence relevant for your organization and company on data breaches, data leaks, cyber attacks, ransomware attacks, whether your company data is being sold on the dark web, if your WiFi routers are bugged, hacked or tapped.
+It cannot be stressed enough that physical security & building security (on-site, in your premises, your offices) are not enough to secure premises from interfering radio frequency devices.
+You will also need to look at the latest threat intelligence relevant for your organization and company on data breaches, data leaks, cyber attacks, ransomware attacks, whether your company data is being sold on the dark web, and if your WiFi routers are bugged, hacked or tapped.

-Make a list (enumeration) of all office devices which are connected to the internet and your local area network, maybe they are bugged with spyware or simply hiding in plain sight contain hardware spy bugs.
+Make a list (enumeration) of all office devices which are connected to the internet and your local area network, maybe they are bugged with spyware or simply hiding in plain sight containing hardware spy bugs.
 There are many types of covert transmitters.

 - 1st we create an RF spectrum footprint of the area